Fixing forward head posture index

 The basic movement actually starts with a movement of the pelvis.

-I start with this movement because generally I find it tends to be a non-fail progressive method that then makes it easier to feel the ribcage.
+I start with this movement because generally I find it tends to be a reasonably succesful method that then makes it easier to feel the ribcage.

 When I start with a focus on just the ribcage I often find students don't get it, or take some time to get it.

 And so it is easier to simply start with movements of the pelvis (with the added bonus that you increase awareness of your pelvis.)